EMBRYOPSIDA Pirani & Prado

 Botanical Trivia.
-Eucalyptus regnans, the snow gum, is the tallest angiosperm, although in mass much less than Sequoia or Sequoiadendron (Cupressaceae).
-It may grow up to 101 m (ca 330 feet) tall, however, before the logging of the last century and a half there may have been very much taller individuals substantially over 400 feet (Carder 1995).
+Eucalyptus regnans, the snow gum, is the tallest known angiosperm, although in mass much less than Sequoia or Sequoiadendron (Cupressaceae).
+It may grow up to 101 m (ca 330 feet) tall, however, before the logging of the last century and a half there may have been individuals substantially over 400 feet tall (Carder 1995).

 Thanks.
 I am grateful to Z. Rogers for discussion about Heteropyxis.

 [Melastomataceae [Crypteroniaceae [Alzataeaceae + Penaeaceae]]]: (plants Al accumulators); (nodes swollen); branched or unbranched sclereids +/0 within same family; C clawed?; connective abaxially much expanded; endothecial thickening absent/atypical; nectary 0; exotestal cells ± longitudinally elongated.